ipvoov/Craft-Agent/web/README.md

 ## Acknowledgments

 We extend our heartfelt gratitude to the open source community for their invaluable contributions.
-DeepCraft is built upon the foundation of these outstanding projects:
+Craft-Agent is built upon the foundation of these outstanding projects:

 In particular, we want to express our deep appreciation for: